rinvex/laravel-auth/README.md

 - Listen to any triggered events at any process (with almost 65+ listened to events)
 - Use any of Google Authenticator, Duo Mobile, Authy, or Windows Phone Authenticator for Two-Factor TOTP Authentication
 - Social login using Facebook, Google, Twitter, LinkedIn, Github, Bitbucket
+- Automatically logout user if his session has been tampered
 - Customizable table database table and model names
 - Database stored role based access control
 - Uses Laravel 5.3 Notifications System